-- 2.0 Huncote Primary School is its own admissions authority and it must determine (confirm) its admission arrangements for subsequent academic years by 28 February following a formal consultation as prescribed in the National School Admissions Code. - 2.1 In preparing its admission arrangements, Huncote Primary School adheres in full to the requirements and arrangements surrounding consultation and determination detailed within the School Admissions Code.
+- 2.0 Huncote Primary School is a school within Embrace Multi Academy Trust, which is its own admissions authority and it must determine (confirm) its admission arrangements for subsequent academic years by 28 February following a formal consultation as prescribed in the National School Admissions Code. - 2.1 In preparing its admission arrangements, Huncote Primary School adheres in full to the requirements and arrangements surrounding consultation and determination detailed within the School Admissions Code.
 Where any changes to admission arrangements are proposed, Huncote Primary School will undertake a minimum 6-week consultation period between 1 October and 31 January.
 Parents, schools and local groups with an interest in the local area must be consulted.
 Consultation is only required to take place every seven years if the admission arrangements have not materially changed since the previous consultation. - 2.2 The council is required to co-ordinate applications for all residents in its area.
-To this purpose it has an approved scheme for co-ordination which is published on its website and Huncote Primary School will participate in full with the scheme.1
+To this purpose it has an approved scheme for co-ordination which is published on its website and Huncote Primary School will participate in full with the scheme.

-1 Co-ordination includes applications for first-time admission, transfer at the normal year of entry for Huncote Primary School, not mid-term (in-year) applications.
+&lt;sup>1 Co-ordination includes applications for first-time admission, transfer at the normal year of entry for Huncote Primary School, not